kinghard7/xk6-dashboard/cmd/k6-web-dashboard/README.md

       --host string     Hostname or IP address for HTTP endpoint (default: '', empty, listen on all interfaces) --open            Open browser window automatically
-      --port int        TCP port for HTTP endpoint (0=random, -1=no HTTP), example: 8080 (default 5665) -h, --help            help for replay
+      --port int        TCP port for HTTP endpoint (0=random, -1=no HTTP), example: 8080 (default 5665) --lang string     Language for the dashboard UI (default: "zh", available: "zh" or "en") -h, --help            help for replay
 ```